openresty/lua-resty-dns/README.markdown

 expand_ipv6_addr
 ------------------
-`syntax: expandeded = resty.dns.resolver.expand_ipv6_addr(address)`
+`syntax: expanded = resty.dns.resolver.expand_ipv6_addr(address)`

-Expand the successive 16-bit zero groups in the textual format of the IPv6 address.
+Expands the successive 16-bit zero groups in the textual format of the IPv6 address.

 For example,